How to Run BioTapestry

 BioTapestry in Action

-BioTapestry is an interactive tool for building, visualizing, and simulating genetic regulatory networks.
+BioTapestry is an interactive tool for building, visualizing, and sharing gene regulatory network models over the web.
 Here are some

 uses of BioTapestry: